sara-nl/clouddocs/UvA-20210122/partA.markdown

 ### 3. Starting your first VM

 Using the HPC Cloud revolves around building Virtual Machines (VM).
-SURFsara provides several **Apps** readily available in  the HPC Cloud UI, to facilitate creating simple VMs.
+SURF provides several **Apps** readily available in  the HPC Cloud UI, to facilitate creating simple VMs.
 Apps are ready-made `appliances` for you to copy and use.

 These are the steps to build your first VM from one of the Apps; detailed instructions follow: